 Let us note $A$ the projection of $V \cap \R^n$ on the $E$-axis.
 Note that $A$ contains the minimizers of $f(\bmx)$.

-\newjsc{ Note that the algebraic set defined by $f - E = 0$ is smooth (since it is a graph).
-Applying Proposition~\ref{prop:ori-cpm} to $f-E$}, we deduce that there exists a polynomial in $\Z[E]$ of degree less than $d^{n+1}$ with coefficients of bit size less than $\tau \cdot (4 d + 2)^{3n+3}$ such that its set of real roots contains $A$.
-By {Lemma}~\ref{th:cauchyint}, it follows that it is enough to select $N \leq \bigo{( \tau \cdot (4 d+2)^{3n+3} )}$.
+{ Note that the algebraic set defined by $f - E = 0$ is smooth (since it is a graph).
+Applying Proposition~\ref{prop:ori-cpm} to $f-E$}, we deduce that there exists a polynomial in $\Z[E]$ of degree less than $d^{n+1}$ with coefficients of bit size less than $\tau \cdot (4 d + 2)^{3n+3}$ such that its set of real roots contains $A$. }\fi